 The best beach décor enhances what’s already there instead of competing with it.

 Fight the urge to over-decorate.
 Wind, sand, and salt air will humble any setup that wasn’t designed for the outdoors.
-According to Here Comes the Guide, six natural décor elements consistently work best: driftwood, sea glass, tropical leaves, pretty produce like pineapples and papaya, faux sea coral, and pearls.
+Here Comes the Guide identifies six natural décor elements that consistently work best: driftwood, sea glass, tropical leaves, pretty produce like pineapples and papaya, faux sea coral, and pearls.

 -